Teach your Teens

 When you do this, you will more than likely get a ‘deer in the headlights’ look, or even a full-blown temper tantrum, the likes of which you haven’t seen since they were two years old.
 But stick to your guns.
 Get their whole body moving, not just their fingers.
 Exercise their bodies, their brains and their hearts.
 Teach them compassion, service to others, and to be able to tell at a glance just how someone else is feeling, or getting real close to knowing what they are thinking.

 Whether we want to acknowledge and accept it or not, this world is made up of people.
 We have to interact with them in some fashion each and every day.
 The more we are able to read facial expressions and body language, the better equipped we are at handling most situations.
 And if you think I’m being silly or old fashioned, or shake your head and refuse to give up your ‘contact with the outside world’, stop and think a minute.
 There are dangers in this world, and if you or your children have eyes and fingers glued to a small plastic rectangle, will you or they be able to see the dangers and get away?
-And worse yet – will they even be able to recognize them if they do see it?
+We do our best to teach our teens about the dangers in the world.
+Will yours be able to recognize them if they do see it?